marcus-grant/notes/java.md

 ## Java Containers

 Setting up a java development environment can be quite a pain.
-Fortunately java [containers][container-zk] can really help simplify things.
+Fortunately java [containers][-container] can really help simplify things.
 There's tons of lightweight java containers available.
 These days, unless specific reasons exist usually due to enterprise needs, the [OpenJava](#java-containers) stack is the best choice.